oniehuis/JuChrom.jl/docs/src/man/mz_binning.md

 `MassScanSeries` on a consistent grid.
 By default it uses [`integer`](@ref), which implements the $[n-0.3, n+0.7)$ integer binning convention described above.
 However, users can apply [`integer`](@ref) with a different offset or supply custom binning functions to target a different bin width or precision (for example, rounding to a fixed decimal grid).
+Once the m/z values of a [`MassScanSeries`](@ref JuChrom.MassScanSeries) are on a consistent grid, you can convert the container to a [`MassScanMatrix`](@ref JuChrom.MassScanMatrix) with [`mscanmatrix`](@ref).
+This makes the fixed m/z grid explicit and enables efficient matrix-based workflows (dense or sparse storage, linear algebra, and downstream binning or mapping that operate on matrices).

 ## Example